tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 I start to hyperventilate, I take off my seatbelt.
 I’ll fucking jump.
 When I try to open the door it doesn’t work, when I try to unlock it it’s jammed.
 I slam my body against the door in a panic.

 “You can’t leave.”
-His voice was cold, amused.
+His voice is cold, amused.

 “Why the **fuck** not?!”